La Trobe University - Sheffield Hallam University Joint PhD Program Scholarships

 - a Research Training Program - Fees Offset scholarship covering tuition fees for up to four (4) years.

 - a travel allowance to assist with travel between Melbourne and Sheffield and personal expenses while resident in the UK

-- Relocation allowance and publication/thesis allowance or RTP Allowance
+- an allowance to relocate to Melbourne to commence the degree and publication/thesis allowance or RTP allowance

 Are you eligible to apply?

 To be eligible to apply for this scholarship, applicants must:

 - meet the Doctor of Philosophy entry requirements

 - not be receiving another scholarship greater than 75 per cent of the stipend rate for the same purpose

 - be an Australian or New Zealand citizen or Australian permanent resident.